cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 {"2": "ham"}.containsAny({"2": "ham", "3": "eggs "})           // type error - prefix and operands are records
 ```

+The first six examples would validate, since in all cases the receiver and argument are sets of `Long` integers, or `String`s.
+The remaining examples would not validate because they either (a) operate on heterogeneous sets (of values of multiple types) and/or (b) reference the empty-set literal `[]`, or (c) do not operate on sets at all.
+Please see discussion of [valid sets](syntax-datatypes.md#datatype-set) for more information on validity rules for sets.

 ## IP address functions {#functions-ipaddr}

 Use these functions to test characteristics of IP addresses and ranges.